JackV2020/Root-A-Toon-USB-Stick/README.md

 Details for USB stick creation are available on https://www.kali.org/docs/usb.

 Summary to prepare a stick from Windows ( 1 time only ) :
  - old instruction was :
     - download Kali live from https://www.kali.org/get-kali/#kali-live
     - ( until I received an issue that ncat does not support -q option)
- - new instruction what I did not test yet :
+ - new instruction what I did not test yet but was confirmed by issue sender :
     - find a live image from a folder in http://old.kali.org/kali-images/
     - based on my Kali version info from 'lsb_release -a' :
         - No LSB modules are available.